Jack the Ripper Tour is a unique free tour in London that takes you back to the Victorian London.

 Starting in Tower Gateway DLR Station we will guide you to the alleyways of Whitechapel to finally end in Spitalfields Market, near Liverpool Street Station.

-Here you can find all the stops of our Jack the Ripper free walking tour, during which we will be talking about the five murders known as the Canonical Five.
+Here you can find all the stops of our Jack the Ripper tour in London, during which we will be talking about the five murders known as the Canonical Five.

 My friend and I went on the Jack the Ripper tour on a whim and we were SO happy that we did!
 During the two hour walking tour led by Victor, we learned so much about the history and theories of Jack the Ripper as well as the history of the Whitechapel area during the 1880’s.